AryaanR/StudyTimer-Planner/Overview.md

 - Safety settings to stop user from entering invalid dates, or from invalid dates causing a segfault when printing

 ---NOT DONE----
-- Work timer settings that are saved to a file (different)
+- Work timer settings that are saved to a file (different) (I aint doing that)

 Nice to Have: